-Today, most patients don’t have access to information about the actual cost of a medical service, whether it’s a medication, hospitalization, test, or surgery, making it increasingly difficult for them to be informed healthcare consumers.
-Worse yet, our opaque healthcare system makes it nearly impossible for patients to get a fair deal on their terms with many having no way of knowing whether recommended services are genuinely needed or whether there are potential alternatives.
+Today, most employers and patients paying for healthcare in the U.S. don’t have access to information about the actual cost of medical services, whether it’s a medication, hospitalization, test, or surgery.
+Worse yet, our opaque healthcare system makes it nearly impossible for patients to get a fair deal for their care and many have no way of knowing whether recommended services are genuinely needed or whether there are potential alternatives.

-We need to expand the availability of information and increase transparency to empower patients and payers, so they can choose lower cost, higher-value care.
-That means unshackling healthcare data for payers and encouraging providers and health systems to publish prices for patients to consider these factors as part of their care decisions.
+We need to do much more to expand the availability of clear pricing information that truly empowers patients and payers (such as employers) with accurate information on healthcare costs.
+That means unshackling healthcare data for payers and encouraging providers and health systems to publish easy-to-understand prices for patients to consider these factors as part of their care decisions.

-Three common sense reforms – allowing Medicare to directly negotiate prescription drug prices with drug companies, accelerating the move to a value-based care system and requiring greater price transparency – are key to lowering healthcare costs and improving health outcomes.
-West Health, a family of nonprofit and nonpartisan organizations that spans research, policy and philanthropy, will convene major figures from the worlds of healthcare, business, policy and media for a national summit on how to best drive these reforms to create a system that is more transparent, competitive, affordable, person-centered, quality-driven and sustainable.
+Three common-sense reforms – allowing Medicare to directly negotiate prescription drug prices with drug companies, accelerating the move to a value-based care system and requiring greater price transparency – are key to lowering healthcare costs and improving health outcomes.
+West Health, a family of nonprofit and nonpartisan organizations that spans research, policy and philanthropy, convened major figures from the worlds of healthcare, business, policy and media for a national summit on how to best drive these reforms to create a system that is more transparent, competitive, affordable, person-centered, quality-driven and sustainable.

 West Health provides a variety of published reports, findings and data, as well as resources that are free and available for use.